 Children who use EAL from Reception to Year 6 are assessed within the first half term of starting Woodlands, using The Bell Foundation’s EAL assessment framework.
 This is used to establish a baseline assessment of the child’s English language proficiency.
 Children are then given an overall English Language proficiency band from A- New to English to E- Fluent.

 If a child is not fluent in English then teachers, support staff and the EAL leader will work together to create a personalised, termly support program.
 The programs set targets and outline additional support each child needs to access ‘The National Curriculum’ or ‘Early Years Framework’ and support their English language development.
 The programs are reviewed each term, the children are re-assessed, new targets set and support programs updated.

 Children who use EAL are immersed in our curriculum.
 Resources are evaluated so that they are fully inclusive, adapted to their learner’s needs and facilitate language development.

-Because of our early, and ongoing intervention, children are supported in their learning, at appropriate levels at Woodlands Primary School.
+Because of our early and ongoing intervention children are supported in their learning, at appropriate levels at Woodlands Primary School.
 Our EAL assessment and monitoring procedures facilitate the children’s learning in all areas of the curriculum.

-We are determined to create an inclusive culture of learning where all children will be challenged in their thinking, to achieve to the best of their abilities and strive to become life-long learners.
+We are determined to create an inclusive culture of learning where all children are challenged in their thinking, to achieve to the best of their abilities and strive to become life-long learners.
 Children who use EAL enrich our school community by sharing their cultures, religions, languages and experiences of the world.